heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Coding practices

+{Provide and describe best coding practices that you want your contributors to follow.}

 #### Issue management

 {Provide information and the current workflow for managing issues, tagging issues, assigning issues, etc.}